inlab-geo/cofi-resources/README.md

 ecosytem.

-The book is using (jupyter books)[jupyterbook.org] can be built locally after cloning the repository using
+The book is using [jupyter books[(www.jupyterbook.org) can be built locally after cloning the repository using
 ```
 jupyter-book build cofi_book/
 ```